Cricut Machine Review: Is it Time to Upgrade Your Cricut Machine? Get an honest review of whether it’s worth it to get the brand new Maker machine!

 It’s constantly evolving

 The best part of the new Cricut Maker system?
-They will be adding new tools – like the knife blade that cuts wood.
+They will add new tools – like the knife blade that cuts wood.
 So this machine will be able to cut more and more materials and do different projects on this machine.
 So while it can already do cool stuff – it will just get better.
+The adaptive tool system is amazing.
+Just this past year they’ve added scoring wheels, embossing/ debossing tips and perforation blade.
+I can’t wait to see what else they add!

 It’s For The Creator